rapid7/insightconnect-plugins/cisco_umbrella_investigate/help.md

 ### WHOIS by Domain

-This action is used to a standard whois response record for a single domain with all available whois data returned in an array.
+This action is used to a standard WHOIS response record for a single domain with all available WHOIS data returned in an array.

 #### Input